jramos-br/jsdoc-summarize2/README.md

 When JSDoc runs, the plugin changes the original comment block as follows.

+- A summary tag was created from the first (untagged) description.
+- The two other descriptions were combined into a single one.

 ```js
 /**
  * @summary A function to add two Fibonacci primes.